Overview

 Rotate credentials regularly

-Implement automatic rotation for API keys and service credentials.
+Implement automatic rotation for service credentials and JWT secrets.
 Use short-lived tokens where possible.

 Enable audit logging